zcoo/fluss/website/src/pages/downloads.md

 # Apache Fluss (Incubating) Downloads

-> Apache Fluss (Incubating) is a streaming storage built for real-time analytics which can serve as the real-time data layer for Lakehouse architectures.
+> Apache Fluss (Incubating) is a streaming storage built for real-time analytics & AI which can serve as the real-time data layer for Lakehouse architectures.

 Apache Fluss 0.8.0 is the latest stable release.